About Us

 San Antonio Zoo History

-In November 1929, two of the first cageless exhibits in America–the Barless Bear Terraces and the Primate Paradise–opened, offering visitors unprecedented views of animals.
+In November 1929, two of the first cageless habitats in America–the Barless Bear Terraces and the Primate Paradise–opened, offering visitors unprecedented views of animals.
 When the Richard Friedrich Aquarium was dedicated in 1948, it was described in the local press as “the world’s greatest.”
-The Hixon Bird House, funded through the efforts of Colonel Frederick C. Hixon, opened in 1966, featuring a simulated tropical rain forest and free-flying birds.
-The zoo’s bird collection is now one of the world’s largest.
+The F.C.
+Hixon Bird House, funded through the efforts of Colonel Frederick C. Hixon, opened in 1966, featuring a simulated tropical rain forest and free-flying birds.
+The zoo’s bird residents are now one of the largest populations in the world.

 2022 Annual Report